-The Museum deals innovatively with the telling of Australian history through the stories of extraordinary Australians.
-This exhibition not only told the story of Emily Kame Kngwarreye, one of Australia's greatest contemporary artists, but it also gives some insight into her life as a senior Anmatyerre woman and a lifelong custodian of the desert country that inspired her work.
+Utopia: The Genius of Emily Kame Kngwarreye told the story of Emily, one of Australia’s greatest contemporary artists.
+The exhibition also gave insight into her life as a senior Anmatyerre woman and a lifelong custodian of the desert country that inspired her work.

 Learn about Emily Kame Kngwarreye, one of Australia’s most significant contemporary artists.

 Discover Emily’s country, located approximately 230 kilometres north-east of Alice Springs.